Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Consider installing antivirus software to block malicious attacks before they reach your computer.

-If you have been hit with malware in Windows 8 or Windows 8.1, you will be glad to hear that Microsoft has just released a new version of its Microsoft Windows Malicious Software Removal Tool.
+If you have been hit with malware in Windows 10, you will be glad to hear that Microsoft has a program called Windows Malicious Software Removal Tool.
 Below are more details.

-Part of its latest Patch Tuesday update, Microsoft has released a new version of its Malicious Software Removal Tool that is aimed at Windows 8.1, Windows 8, Windows Server 2012, Windows 7, Windows Vista, Windows Server 2003, Windows Server 2008 and even Windows XP users.
-The download links are available at the end of this article; but here’s what Microsoft says about its anti-malware tool:
+Microsoft released this software back in 2018 and it was aimed at all Windows users.
+The download links are available at the end of this article; but here’s what Microsoft says about its tool:

 After you download the tool, the tool runs one time to check your computer for infection by specific prevalent malicious software (including Blaster, Sasser, and Mydoom) and helps remove any infection it finds.